Why is it important

 Governance Structure

-B.Grimm Power has established a governance structure of biodiversity and forest resource conservation to ensure effective implementation in alignment with our commitments, regulatory requirements, and comprehensive monitoring of biodiversity and forest resource management performance.
-The key parties involved in this governance structure are as follows:
+B.Grimm Power has established a governance structure of biodiversity and forest resource conservation to ensure that all operations align with our commitments and relevant regulations, while providing comprehensive monitoring of biodiversity and forest resource management performance.
+The key parties involved and their respective responsibilities are as follows:

 Corporate Governance and Sustainability Committee

-is responsible for providing strategic guidance on the organisation’s sustainability matters.
-This includes reviewing and offering recommendations on the draft Biodiversity and Forested Resources Conservation Commitment, which has been approved by the Board of Directors.
-The Committee also plays a key role in assessing related risks and opportunities to support the formulation of strategic directions and implementation approaches aligned with Environmental, Social, and Governance (ESG) principles.
-Progress and performance updates are regularly reported to the Board of Directors.
+The Committee provides strategic oversight of corporate sustainability issues and offers recommendations on the Biodiversity and Forest Conservation Commitment, which has been formally approved by the Board of Directors.
+Furthermore, the Committee plays a vital role in evaluating related risks and opportunities to ensure that the company’s strategic direction and operational guidelines remain steadfastly aligned with Environmental, Social, and Governance (ESG) principles.
+Regular progress reports are submitted to the Board of Directors.

 Occupational Health, Safety, and Environment Working Team

-consists of senior management representatives and professional safety officers from Bangkok Office and power plants.
-The team works in collaboration with the power plant operations department to oversee and monitor the implementation of environmental impact mitigation measures and biodiversity action plans.
-Their responsibilities also include identifying and monitoring potential biodiversity risks and impacts arising from ongoing projects.
-Performance and findings are reported to the Corporate Governance and Sustainability Committee.
+Comprising senior management representatives and professional safety officers from both the Bangkok Office and power plants, this working team closely collaborates with the power plant operations department.
+Their primary responsibility is to oversee and monitor compliance with environmental mitigation measures and Biodiversity Action Plans (BAPs).
+They also maintain vigilance over potential biodiversity risks and impacts arising from operational projects, reporting performance outcomes and findings are directly reported to the Corporate Governance and Sustainability Committee.

 Corporate Safety Health and Environment Department (Corporate SHE)

-work in collaboration with Corporate SHE department to develop biodiversity initiatives that align with the company’s goals to generate positive impacts on biodiversity.
-These projects are designed to maximise benefits for stakeholders surrounding our power plant sites and at the national level.
-We also communicate our biodiversity policies, operational guidelines, and project information to both internal and external stakeholders.
-Additionally, we actively promote collaboration and raise awareness among employees, contractors, suppliers, and regulatory agencies.
+Working with Corporate SHE department to develop biodiversity initiatives aligned with the organisation’s goals to creating a Net Positive Impact (NPI).
+These initiatives are designed to deliver maximum value to stakeholders surrounding our power plants and at the national level.
+They are also responsible for communicating biodiversity policies, operational guidelines, and project information to both internal and external stakeholders, while fostering collaboration and raising awareness among employees, contractors, suppliers, and regulatory agencies.

 Strategy